Emergency Psychiatric Services (Adults and Children) in Nashville, Davidson County.

-- Are provided at no cost to you
+- Services are provided at no cost to you

 - Walk-ins are welcome

-Our emergency teams are trained to immediately respond and resolve a crisis.
-We offer a full continuum of services and treatment resources on our Nashville campus.
+Our emergency psychiatric teams are trained to respond, stabilize, and resolve a crisis.
+We offer a full scope of services and treatment resources at our Nashville location.

 250 Cumberland Bend, Nashville, TN 37228